-- O Identify the appropriate setting for the action plan i.e. does level of supervision need to be changed - O Has to be specific to the deficiency in competency - Outline process for improvement and target objectives - O Establish time frame - Assign mentor and communicate expectations of remediation to mentor
+- O Engage CCC - O Identify the appropriate setting for the action plan - O Does level of supervision need to be modified? - Will upcoming rotations provide breadth of experience to judge progress? - O Action items should be specific to the deficiency in competency - Outline process for improvement and target objectives - O Establish time frame for remediation and follow up plan - O Consider role of mentor and communicate expectations of remediation to mentor